Halifax Share Dealing Review

 Mobile trading app

-The Halifax share dealing app is fairly basic but it’s easy enough to buy shares, funds and investment trusts through the app.
-However, there are no chart tools or research reports available through the app, so you’ll need to go through the main website or the websites of other platforms if you want more information about potential investments.
+The Halifax share dealing app is fairly basic, but it’s easy enough to buy shares, funds and investment trusts through the app, as long as you already know what you want to buy, as there is limited investment inspiration in the app.
+There are also no chart tools or research reports available through the app, so you’ll need to go through the main website or the websites of other platforms if you want more information about potential investments.

-Your Halifax Share Dealing account also needs to have been funded (have money put in) before it will show through the app.
+Your Halifax Share Dealing account sits within the general Halifax banking app and needs to have been funded (have money put in) before it will show through the app.
 It can sometimes take a couple of days for your account to show up.
 Opening an account through Halifax can be frustrating if you are looking to trade quickly.

-Because Halifax Share Dealing and Lloyds Share Dealing are part of Lloyds Banking Group, you can also see your Lloyds Share Dealing account through the Halifax app’s new Save & Invest page.
+Because Halifax Share Dealing and Lloyds Share Dealing are part of Lloyds Banking Group, you can also see your Lloyds Share Dealing account through the Halifax app’s Save & Invest tab.
 However, you can’t manage your Lloyds account through the Halifax app.

-There is also a new save and invest calculator offered by Halifax in the app, which shows you what your money could be worth in the future by investing.
-It’s also easier for users to see the seven account options offered by Halifax, including the share dealing account, SIPP, or ready-made investments.
+There is also a save and invest calculator offered by Halifax in the app, which shows you what your money could be worth in the future by investing.
+It’s also easy to see the five Halifax account options in the app, including the share dealing account, SIPP, or ready-made investments.

 Trading platforms